abalkin/kcc/README.md

 In addition to being an excellent tool of thought, k is also an astonishingly efficient computer language.
-The entire system, a tiny binary executable only 100 kilobytes in size without a single external dependency and fits comfortably in the cache of a commodity CPU, implements fundamental algorighms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
+The entire system, a tiny binary executable only 100 kilobytes in size without a single external dependency that fits comfortably in the cache of a commodity CPU, implements fundamental algorighms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.